cmark0v/linux_hax/linuxhax.rst

 - ``yersinia``- a powerful security analysis too that i am not too familiar with, but worth a mention. some kid in vegas looked at me like i was insane for not using it. appears very powerful.
 - ``netstat``- usually i invoke as netstat -n, lists the connections in and out of the machine. godo stuff is by the top so try netstat -n|head
 - ``fido2-token`` - manipulate and probe fido2 auth tokens such as yubikey etc
-- ``opensc-tool`` + ``opensc-explorer`` -cli util and interactive shell interface for smart card interactions a-la iso7816 and iso14443(contact chip and nfc interfaces respectively)
+- ``opensc-tool`` + ``opensc-explorer`` - cli util and interactive shell interface for smart card interactions a-la iso7816 and iso14443(contact chip and nfc interfaces respectively)
 - ``pcsc_scan`` - report basic diagnostic info on connected smart cards

 SSH STUFF
 =========
-- ``ssh <remotehost>`` -secure shell, replaced telnet when people realizsed doing password based auth and all your work over cleartext in telnet was retarded and more dangerous than working in a liberian brothel
+- ``ssh <remotehost>`` - secure shell, replaced telnet when people realizsed doing password based auth and all your work over cleartext in telnet was retarded and more dangerous than working in a liberian brothel
 - ``ssh-keygen <remotehost>`` - generates keypairs for ssh auth
-- ``scp localfile <user>@<remotehost>:/path/file`` -copies files over ssh bidirectionally, will default to copy locally for composibility/compatibility and uses same args generally, which must be before the locations provided. typical use scp user@host:/home/user/stuff stuff. username is often needed. tab to complete works if you have passwordless ssh set up.
+- ``scp localfile <user>@<remotehost>:/path/file`` - copies files over ssh bidirectionally, will default to copy locally for composibility/compatibility and uses same args generally, which must be before the locations provided. typical use scp user@host:/home/user/stuff stuff. username is often needed. tab to complete works if you have passwordless ssh set up.
 USE IT PASSWORDLESS AND USE TAB. tab is slow though(it must open auth and close a ssh session in the background silently to achieve this). remember you can copy to /tmp always, too.
 - ``ssh -X <remotehost>`` - this arg will forward x11, IE, let u run graphicalprograms over ssh(if u have x11 on both sides)
 - ``ssh -D 8888 <remotehost>`` - runs a socks5 proxy on prot 8888 that tunnels connections from localhsot through the remote host
 - ``ssh -L<lport>:host:<port> <remotehost>`` - tunnel localhost lport to remote host's view of host:port